Northumbria University Student Brief

 We have a long-standing relationship with Northumbria University which strengthens year upon year.
-Two of our designers here at Komodo are both graduates from their interaction design course.
+Two of our designers here at KOMODO are both graduates from their interaction design course.
 We often provide internships for their students and course support for their professional profile module which involves mock interviews.
 Extending past this, Northumbria University approached us to generate a brief for their second year Interaction Design students.
 This was to act as a form of real-world experience for the students and provide some insight into studio life.

 We wanted to create a brief that was more open-ended than usual.
 This was to help promote the student’s creative abilities and not limit them to a specific medium.
-We also felt as though, in doing so the students could pick a platform that they prefer to create for.
+We also felt as though, in doing so the students could pick a platform that they prefer to create on.
 This, in turn, would help contribute to project enjoyment.

 Student Loan Management